petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

 [!INCLUDE [virtual-machines-disks-expand-without-downtime-restrictions](../includes/virtual-machines-disks-expand-without-downtime-restrictions.md)]

-### Expand the Azure managed disk
+### Expand Azure Managed Disk

 Make sure that you have the latest [Azure CLI](/cli/azure/install-az-cli2) installed and are signed in to an Azure account by using [az login](/cli/azure/reference-index#az-login).

 This article requires an existing VM in Azure with at least one data disk attached and prepared.
 If you don't already have a VM that you can use, see [Create and prepare a VM with data disks](tutorial-manage-disks.md#create-and-attach-disks).

-In the following samples, replace the placeholder parameter names *myResourceGroup* and *myVM* with your own values.
+In the following samples, replace the placeholder parameter names like *myResourceGroup* and *myVM* with your own values.

+> [!IMPORTANT]
-If your disk meets the requirements in [Expand without downtime](#expand-without-downtime), you can skip steps 1 and 3.
+> If your disk meets the requirements in [Expand without downtime](#expand-without-downtime), you can skip steps 1 and 3.

 Shrinking an existing disk isn't supported and might result in data loss.